Shooting Stars (Singaporean TV series): Episode 1

-At a crossroad in his life, George, a renowned songwriter/performer, begins nurturing hopes of grooming a successor.

-He gathers a group of young dreamers, and together, each with a different agenda, they set out to find out more about themselves and those who care for them.
+At a crossroad in his life, George, a renowned songwriter and performer, begins nurturing hopes of grooming a successor.
+He gathers a group of young dreamers, and together, each with a different agenda, they set out to find out more about themselves and those who about them.
 Through his eccentric yet patient guidance, George helps his students blossom from rebellious adolescents into sensitive young adults, as singing becomes their shared passion.

 Episode 2

-Taufik has a keen interest in singing as well as the talent.
-However, daily living takes a toll on him, and his girlfriend - an all-too-practical woman - does not make things easier.
-He takes on another job and works out an installment plan to pay his fees.

-Kartina takes matters into her own hands and goes to George with the same idea - she will pay Taufik's fees in installments.
+Taufik has a keen interest as well as the talent for singing.
+He wants to attend George's classes, so he takes a second job in order to pay for them.
+His mother takes matters into her own hands and goes to George with the promise that she will pay Taufik's fees in installments.
 She plans to sell curry puffs to raise the money.
-Touched, George decides to take Taufik in.

-Taufik's girlfriend Su and his best friend Aaron don't get along.
+Touched, George decides to accept the boy.
+Taufik's girlfriend, Su, and his best friend, Aaron, do not get along.
 Su wants Taufik to be realistic about his goals; she thinks a frivolous singing class is a waste of money.

-However, Aaron believes Taufik should chase his dream.
-The latter has always perceived his best friend to be rich and lucky, but the truth is Aaron leads a controlled life that leaves little room for his own pursuits.
+Aaron, on the other hand, believes Taufik should chase his dream.

 Episode 3

-Taufik has to work out his relationship kinks with Su, his unsupportive girlfriend, balance two jobs, and help his best friend train for a boxing match.
+Taufik has to work out his relationship issues with Su, balance two jobs, and help Aaron train for a boxing match.
 Su becomes increasingly unhappy with Taufik, who has little time for her.
-She turns to Iskandar.

-Iskandar wants to take care of Su, but the latter is still in love with Taufik.
-Yet, she gradually comes to realise Iskandar is the kind of guy she has always wanted Taufik to be - stable and realistic.
+She turns to ex, Iskandar.
+Iskandar wants to take care of Su, but she is still in love with Taufik.
+Yet, she gradually comes to realise that Iskandar is the kind of guy she has always wanted Taufik to be—stable and practical.